JamyJones/jjdgdjf/msg.md

-Heeloo tessdata path cpp api
+Heeloo tessdata path cpp api when defining it do i just put the path or even include the filename